BBaysinger/bb-portfolio/README.md

 - Profile aware (`dev` / `prod` / `both`) with distinct registries & buckets.
 - Safety: avoids destructive infra ops; supports discovery/plan-only modes.
 - Falls back to SSH path if workflow dispatch fails.
-- Lagoon (future blue/green/red orchestrator) is tracked separately—see [Deployment Orchestrator: Today vs. Lagoon](#-deployment-orchestrator-today-vs-lagoon) for roadmap details.
-The scripts remain in this repo but are intentionally disabled until multi-host infra returns.

 **Note:** The current orchestrator is functional but requires additional testing for edge cases and failure scenarios.
 Production deployments should be monitored closely until further validation is complete.